Han (Chinese surname): From the transcription of non-Han names

-From given name to surname
+From the given name

-The mythical Yellow Emperor had a son Chang Yi (昌意), who had a son with the given name Han Liu (韩流).
+The mythical Yellow Emperor had a son Chang Yi, who had a son with the given name Han Liu.
 Those who claimed to be Han Liu's descendants adopted Han as their surname.

-By Imperial Appointment
+By imperial appointment

 The Salar Muslims voluntarily joined the Ming dynasty.
 The Salar clan leaders each capitulated to the Ming dynasty around 1370.
 The chief of the four upper clans around this time was Han Pao-yuan and Ming granted him office of centurion, it was at this time the people of his four clans took Han as their surname.
 The other chief Han Shan-pa of the four lower Salar clans got the same office from Ming, and his clans were the ones who took Ma as their surname.

 Ma and Han are the two most widespread names among the salar.
 Ma is a Salar surname for the same reason it is a common Hui surname, Ma substitutes for Muhammad.
 The upper four clans of the Salar assumed the surname Han and lived west of Xunhua.
 One of these Salar surnamed Han was Han Yimu, a Salar officer who served under General Ma Bufang.
 He fought in the Kuomintang Islamic Insurgency in China (1950–1958), leading Salars in a revolt in 1952 and 1958.
 Han Youwen was another Salar General, who served in the Communist People's Liberation Army.